Sound hole: Alternative sound hole designs

-Some Ovation stringed instruments feature a particularly unique soundhole architecture with multiple smaller soundholes that, being combined with a composite bowl back body, are said to produce a clear and bright sound.
+Some Ovation stringed instruments feature a particularly unique sound hole architecture with multiple smaller sound holes that, being combined with a composite bowl back body, are said to produce a clear and bright sound.

-Tacoma Guitars has developed a unique "paisley" soundhole placed on the left side of the upper bout of their "Wing Series" guitars.
+Tacoma Guitars has developed a unique "paisley" sound hole placed on the left side of the upper bout of their "Wing Series" guitars.
 This is a relatively low-stress area that requires less bracing to support the hole.

 A few hollowbody or semi-hollow electric guitars, such as the Fender Telecaster Thinline and the Gibson ES-120T, have one f-hole instead of two, usually on the bass side.

 B&G Guitars, a private build guitar company from Tel Aviv, Israel, uses their signature "backwards" sound holes on their guitars.

 Holes not positioned on the top of an acoustic guitar are called soundports.
-They are usually supplementary to a main soundhole, and are located on an instrument's side facing upward in playing position, allowing players to monitor their own sound.
+They are usually supplementary to a main sound hole, and are located on an instrument's side facing upward in playing position, allowing players to monitor their own sound.